 - 4.7.2 Complete activities identified in the annual CFC Support Services Plan to provide the two main functions of Parent Liaisons listed in Policy 4.6.2, above.

-- 4.8.1 Local Interagency Councils (LICs) are components of the statewide infrastructure of the EI Services System and emphasize planning at the local level to identify and coordinate all resources and services available within each CFC local service area.
+- 4.8.1 LICs are components of the statewide infrastructure of the EI Services System and emphasize planning at the local level to identify and coordinate all resources and services available within each CFC local service area.
 Each CFC will be responsible for the coordination of their LIC(s).

-- 4.8.3 The LIC is responsible for coordination, design, and implementation of child find and public awareness activities for their geographic region.
+- 4.8.3 The LIC is responsible for coordination, design, and implementation of Child Find and public awareness activities for their geographic region.
 Such efforts shall take into consideration the region's cultural, communication, geographical, and socio-economic make-up.
-The CFC shall be responsible for staffing the local council, carrying out child find and public awareness activities.
+The CFC shall be responsible for staffing the LIC, carrying out Child Find and public awareness activities.

-- 4.8.4 The CFC and LIC shall assure that child find and public awareness activities are coordinated with comprehensive local and statewide efforts and shall provide information to DHS to monitor the effectiveness of the efforts and determine possible gaps in public awareness and child find.
-If gaps are determined, the CFC and the LIC shall increase efforts as required.
+- 4.8.4 The CFC and LIC will ensure that Child Find and public awareness activities are coordinated with comprehensive local and statewide efforts and shall provide information to DHS to monitor the effectiveness of the efforts and determine possible gaps in public awareness and child find.
+If gaps are determined, the CFC and the LIC will increase efforts as required.

-- development of an annual report to the Council regarding child find and public awareness.
+- Development of an annual report to the IICEI regarding Child Find and public awareness via an annual report.

 - 4.8.6 The LIC meeting schedule should include meeting times and locations that are conducive to parent participation.